 The Western Championships team is awarded to the top finisher in each age class based on total points accumulated in the five events using the "old World Cup" points scoring system.

 Entry Deadline

-Feb.
-1, 2021, with a confirmed FIS entry form from each participant's National Ski Federation to fismasters@usalpinemasters.org or online registration for U.S. entries at skiracereg.com/fis.
+Jan.
+30 2023, with a confirmed FIS entry form from each participant's National Ski Federation to fismasters@usalpinemasters.org or online registration for U.S. entries at masters.adminskiracing.com.